-- Helping to organize an educational tour of agriculture and sustainability issues for The Sustainability Consortium member companies and affiliated organizations - Informing and learning of ways to measure farm sustainability in connection with the Stewardship Index for Specialty Crops - a collaboration between environmental groups, growers and processors in the fruit, vegetable and nut industries - Sharing information among food processors on agriculture best practices and sustainability opportunities via the Agricultural Committee of the California League of Food Processors, for which Dr. Dan Sonke, Campbell's Manager of Agriculture Sustainability Programs, currently serves as chair
+- Helping to organize an educational tour of agriculture and sustainability issues for The Sustainability Consortium member companies and affiliated organizations. - Informing and learning of ways to measure farm sustainability in connection with the Stewardship Index for Specialty Crops - a collaboration between environmental groups, growers and processors in the fruit, vegetable and nut industries. - Sharing information among food processors on agriculture best practices and sustainability opportunities via the Agricultural Committee of the California League of Food Processors, for which Dr. Dan Sonke, Campbell's Director of Sustainable Agriculture, served as chair from 2014-2016.